k-zen999/cyclistic-bike-share-analysis/README.md

 - **Tableau**: Data visualization and dashboard creation
 - **Jupyter Notebook**: Reproducible workflow

-## Data
-Due to GitHub file size limits, the sample dataset (50,000 records) is not included in this repository.
-The cleaned sample data is available upon request.

 ## Dataset
 This analysis uses 12 months of Cyclistic bike-share trip data (June 2025 – May 2026).
-The dataset consists of monthly CSV files containing trip-level details such as start/end times, stations, rideable type, and user type (member or casual).
+The dataset consists of monthly CSV files containing trip-level details - ride_id, rideable_type, started_at / ended_at, member_casual, start_station / end_station.
+(Due to GitHub file size limits, the sample dataset (50,000 records) is not included in this repository.
+The cleaned sample data is available upon request.)

 ## Project Steps
 - Downloaded and extracted 12 months of raw CSV files.